Day 1 of U.S.-China trade talks ends with hopes for limited deal

 “It’s time to roll that thing out,” said Allen, who also met with Liu on Wednesday.
 “It would be a positive, and would make it easier for the U.S. side to sign a deal.”

-A new flashpoint ignited this week: China’s swift action to cut corporate ties to the National Basketball Association over a team official’s tweet in support of Hong Kong pro-democracy protesters.

-Reporting by David Lawder and Echo Wang; Editing by Simon Cameron-Moore, Paul Simao, Heather Timmons, and Sonya Hepinstall
+Reporting by David Lawder and Echo Wang; Additional reporting by Jeff Mason; Editing by Sonya Hepinstall and Peter Cooney